Managing Director Jobs in USA with Visa Sponsorship

 What degree do I need for Managing Director visa sponsorship?

 Most visa pathways don't require specific degrees for Managing Director roles.
-H-1B sponsorship requires a bachelor's degree related to the specialized aspects of your position, not general management.
+H-1B visa sponsorship requires a bachelor's degree related to the specialized aspects of your position, not general management.
 L-1A and EB-1C focus on executive experience rather than educational requirements.
 O-1 visas evaluate extraordinary ability regardless of formal education.

 Do Managing Director positions qualify for H-1B sponsorship?